toystars/react-native-dynamic-form/README.md

 ## Form Components

+All component fields are required, except stated otherwise.

 #### Header

 Represents a header component.
-All fields are required.

 ```
 {